Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-strategy.md

 Attack through methods or domains where the enemy is less prepared.

 **Outcome**
-Available strength produces greater effect against enemy weakness.
+Available strength produces a greater effect against enemy weakness.

 Chapter: Strategic Opposites - Symmetrical and Asymmetrical Strategies